Seblak: Ingredients

-At first glance, the ingredients and cooking method of seblak is quite similar to other common Indonesian food, such as mie goreng and kwetiau goreng, however seblak differ with the chewy gelatin-like texture of wet krupuk, and mostly quite spicy, owed to generous addition of sambal chili paste.
+At first glance, the ingredients and cooking method of seblak is quite similar to other common Indonesian food, such as mie goreng and kwetiau goreng, however seblak differ with the chewy gelatin-like texture of wet kurupuk, and mostly quite spicy, owed to generous addition of sambal chili paste.
 Customer might order the degree of spiciness of their seblak priorly, although the default taste was quite hot and spicy.
-Almost all kinds of krupuk can be made as seblak, but the most savoury (and usually more expensive) version uses krupuk udang (prawn crackers).
-The wet krupuk is boiled or stir fried with scrambled egg, vegetables, and other protein sources; either chicken, seafood (prawn, fish and squid), or slices of beef sausages or bakso, stir-fried with spicy sauces including garlic, shallot, kencur, kecap manis (sweet soy sauce), and sambal chili sauce.
+Almost all kinds of kurupuk can be made as seblak, but the most savoury (and usually more costly) version uses kurupuk udang (prawn crackers).
+The wet kurupuk is boiled or stir fried with scrambled egg, vegetables, and other protein sources; either chicken, seafood (prawn, fish and squid), or slices of beef sausages or bakso, stir-fried with spicy sauces including garlic, shallot, kencur, kecap manis (sweet soy sauce), and sambal chili sauce.

-Moisted krupuk would shrunk into smaller size compared to crispy fried ones, thus a lot of krupuks are required to make a bowl of seblak.
-Since krupuk — especially prawn and fish crackers, are quite costly, the cheaper street food version usually add other carbohydrate sources as a filler in order to lessen the use of wet krupuk, and to make it more satisfying.
+Moisted kurupuk would shrunk into smaller size compared to crispy fried ones, thus a lot of kurupuks are required to make a bowl of seblak.
+Since kurupuk — especially prawn and fish crackers, are quite costly, the cheaper street food version usually add other carbohydrate sources as a filler in order to lessen the use of wet kurupuk, and to make it more satisfying.
 These extra carbs are slices of kwetiau and/or macaroni.
 Another popular variant uses chicken feet as one of main ingredients.

 Origin

-In earlier days, the term seblak refer to hot and spicy spice mixture made from ground kencur (Kaempferia galanga) and chili pepper.
-It is also refer to a traditional hot and spicy crispy krupuk crackers originate from rural southern Cianjur area before the independence era, this food was an alternative food, which is now called as seblak kering (dry seblak) or krupuk seblak.
+In earlier days, the term seblak refer to hot and spicy spice mixture made from ground cikur (Kaempferia galanga) and chili pepper.
+It is also refer to a traditional hot and spicy crispy kurupuk crackers originate from rural southern Cianjur area before the independence era, this food was an alternative food, which is now called as seblak kering (dry seblak) or kurupuk seblak.
 However, today it is mostly refer to its wet and savoury version; the seblak basah.

 Seblak is relatively a recent invention in Bandung, this new street food appeared in Bandung circa 2000s.
-It is suggested that the dish was originally started as a method to avoid wasting uneaten old krupuk; a way to safely (and pleasantly) consume stale old krupuk by cooking it with other ingredients, to make it more satisfying.
+It is suggested that the dish was originally started as a method to avoid wasting uneaten old kurupuk; a way to safely (and pleasantly) consume stale old kurupuk by cooking it with other ingredients, to make it more satisfying.
 Nevertheless, the pleasantly soft and chewy texture, also its savoury, rich and spicy taste, has made seblak a street food favourite in Indonesia, especially the Sundanese people.

+Viral trend

+In 2025, Seblak saw a sudden surge in popularity across Thailand.
+The dish became a widespread trend, encouraging many Thai people to seek it out and taste it for themselves.
+Seblak started attracting significant attention after it was featured on the TikTok account @TheChanisara.
+In her video, Chanisara mentioned that she had come across a dish she found unusual and showed great enthusiasm while eating it several times.
+Her post inspired other TikTok users to follow the trend and sample the well-known delicacy from Bandung.